Liveable Neighbourhoods – Coppermill

 How to get involved

-Throughout May 2019 we are trialling two potential new road layouts on a section of Coppermill Lane for two weeks each, to establish whether proposed changes will make the street safer for pedestrians and cyclists, and meet the needs of local businesses.
+Throughout May 2019 we trialed two potential new road layouts on a section of Coppermill Lane for two weeks each, to establish whether proposed changes will make the street safer for pedestrians and cyclists, and meet the needs of local businesses.

-This first trial is a version of a "Cycle Street" which separates the two lanes of traffic with a physical barrier, during this temporary trial this has been created with traffic "wands".
-This allows cyclists to adopt a central position in the road and prevents motor vehicles from overtaking, unless within a designated passing space.
+This first trial was a version of a "Cycle Street" which separated the two lanes of traffic with a physical barrier, during this temporary trial this was created with traffic "wands".
+This allowed cyclists to adopt a central position in the road and prevents motor vehicles from overtaking, unless within a designated passing space.

-This trial will be in place for two weeks, then it will be dismantled and a second trial installed by 20 May, for a further two weeks.
+This trial was in place for two weeks, then it was dismantled and a second trial installed on 20 May, for a further two weeks.

-The second trial will see the road narrowed, providing additional space for pedestrians.
-This will be created through temporary kerbs and the use of the traffic wands.
-Passing spaces will again be provided in the design.
+The second trial saw the road narrowed, providing additional space for pedestrians.
+This was created through temporary kerbs and the use of the traffic wands.
+Passing spaces were provided in the design.

-To share your views on the Coppermill Lane trials you can leave your comments on the Community Comments boards which have been placed at either end of the trial section.
-We will also be on site to gather the views of road users on during this time.
+To share your views on the Coppermill Lane trials you could leave your comments on the Community Comments boards which were placed at either end of the trial section.
+We were also onsite to gather the views of road users during this time.